 Peel the Garlic

-Optional: Slice or Chop the Garlic
+(Optional) Slice or Bruise the Cloves

-Pack Jar with Garlic
+Pack the Jar with Garlic

 Pour Honey